Loren A. Schrum

 Within the firm, Paul chairs the Mentorship Committee and is a member of the Marketing Committee and the Summer Associate Committee, helping to guide and support the firm’s next generation of legal talent.

-Outside of his legal practice, Paul serves on the board of directors for the YMCA of Reading and Berks County.
+Outside of his legal practice, Paul serves the United Way of Berks County as a Focus Area Panel Committee member and as a member of the Knights of Columbus at St. Ignatius Loyola Church.
 In his free time, Paul enjoys the outdoors and is an avid sports fan.

 RECOGNITIONS